-European VLBI Network Call for Proposals Deadline: 1 June 2024 16:00 UTC
+European VLBI Network Call for Proposals Deadline: 1 June 2025 16:00 UTC

 Observing proposals are invited for the European VLBI Network (EVN).
-The EVN facility is open to all astronomers, but see below for the restrictions currently applied to PIs and co-Is with affiliation to institutes in the Russian Federation or Belarus.
+The EVN facility is open to all astronomers, but currently restrictions apply to PIs and co-Is with affiliation to institutes in the Russian Federation or Belarus.
 Astronomers with limited or no VLBI experience are particularly encouraged to apply for observing time.
 Student proposals are judged favourably.